amadeus4dev/developer-guides/docs/sdks/java-sdk.md

 System.out.println(flightDestinations[0]);
 ```

-If you experimented with this example, and you understood
+Now that you've tried out this example and know
 how to use the objects, you can review the [Javadocs](https://amadeus4dev.github.io/amadeus-java/) in this
 SDK and learn new ways to use it.